awsdocs/amazon-workspaces-administration-guide/doc_source/share-custom-image.md

 After you stop sharing an image, the recipient account can no longer make copies of the image\.
 However, any copies of shared images that are already in the recipient account remain in that account, and new WorkSpaces can be launched from those copies\.

 **To share or unshare images programmatically**
-To share or unshare images programmatically, use the [UpdateWorkspaceImagePermission](https://docs.aws.amazon.com/workspaces/latest/api/API_UpdateWorkspaceImagePermission.html) API operation or the [update\-workspace\-image\-permission](https://docs.aws.amazon.com/cli/latest/reference/workspaces/update-workspace-image-permission.html) AWS command line interface \(CLI\) command\.
+To share or unshare images programmatically, use the [UpdateWorkspaceImagePermission](https://docs.aws.amazon.com/workspaces/latest/api/API_UpdateWorkspaceImagePermission.html) API operation or the [update\-workspace\-image\-permission](https://docs.aws.amazon.com/cli/latest/reference/workspaces/update-workspace-image-permission.html) AWS Command Line Interface \(AWS CLI\) command\.
 To determine if an image has been shared, use the [DescribeWorkspaceImagePermissions](https://docs.aws.amazon.com/workspaces/latest/api/API_DescribeWorkspaceImagePermissions.html) API operation or the [describe\-workspace\-image\-permissions](https://docs.aws.amazon.com/cli/latest/reference/workspaces/describe-workspace-image-permissions.html) CLI command\.